openstack/openstack-manuals/doc/networking-guide/source/scenario_provider_ovs.rst

 The following steps involve compute node 2:

 #.
-The external network interface forwards the packet to the Open vSwitch
+The provider network interface forwards the packet to the Open vSwitch
-   provider bridge ``br-ex``.
+   provider bridge ``br-provider``.
 #.
-The Open vSwitch provider bridge ``br-ex`` forwards the packet to the
+The Open vSwitch provider bridge ``br-provider`` forwards the packet to the
    Open vSwitch integration bridge ``br-int``.
 #.
 The Open vSwitch integration bridge ``br-int`` replaces the actual
    VLAN tag (segmentation ID) of provider network 1 with the internal tag.
 #.
 The Open vSwitch integration bridge ``br-int`` forwards the packet to
    the Linux bridge ``qbr``.
 #.
 Security group rules (4) on the Linux bridge ``qbr`` handle firewalling
    and state tracking for the packet.
 #.
 The Linux bridge ``qbr`` forwards the packet to the ``tap`` interface (5)
    on instance 2.